-Towering mountains and mythological beasts, shiny robots and shinier samurai; Backpacking in Japan is a truly fascinating experience.
+Towering mountains and mythological beasts, shiny robots and shinier samurai; Japan is a landscape of extremes.
 Over seventy percent of Japan is covered by towering volcanic peaks and snow-capped summits, and these mountains, which still hold important religious and cultural significance, provide nothing short of a paradise for budding adventure junkies.

 The Broke Backpacker is supported by you.
 Clicking through our links may earn us a small affiliate commission, and that's what allows us to keep producing free content 🙂 Learn more.